Ty-Miki/social-app/README.md

 I have added a social authentication system to allow users use SSO services from Facebook and Google.

+#### 2. Sharing content

+- This is a system to let users share ( either by uploading or by bookmarking from other websites ) and to let them like images posted by other users
+  - A data model for images must be cretaed with one-to-many relationship with a user, many-to-many relatioship with user likes and other fields like title, slug, URL, image (to save the actual image in the database) and description.

 ##### Sitemap

 - admin/ - use this url to navigate the admin interface,